google/wasefire/book/src/applet/run.md

 # Run an applet

 We currently use `cargo xtask` as an alias to the local `xtask` crate to build, flash, and run platforms and applets.
-Eventually, this will be a `cargo-wasefire` subcommand and will work out-of-tree.
+Eventually, this will be a `wasefire` command and will work out-of-tree.
 You can use `cargo xtask help` to discover the tool.

 ## On host